bboynam99/ether-lottery/README.md

 ## Licensing

-Etherball is released under the terms of the MIT license.
+Ether-lottery is released under the terms of the MIT license.
 For more information, see https://opensource.org/licenses/MIT.